High protein dog foods are more regularly being pushed as the best nutrition in the ever-evolving and competitive world of dog food.

 - Lactating – 28%

-Instead, it can be utilized as a source of energy just like fat and carbohydrates are.
-Many of the formulas that we will suggest later in the article will contain enough protein for a Racing Sled dog so if you think that is overkill for your house dog then that is a completely acceptable thought process.
+Instead, it can be utilized as a source of energy, just like fat and carbohydrates are.
+Many of the formulas that we will suggest later in the article will contain enough protein for a Racing Sled dog, so if you think that is overkill for your house dog, then that is a completely acceptable thought process.

 Are High Protein Dog Foods Worth it?

 This is a tough question, and its answer can be affected by a number of factors.
 There is no doubt that high protein dog foods, especially those high in high-quality animal protein, are significantly more expensive than their lower protein alternatives.

 However, docile or inactive dogs need far less protein for their growth and maintenance.
-Many busy dog owners only have time to walk their dog once a day or for longer on weekends and this kind of lifestyle may not require a high protein intake.
+Many busy dog owners only have time to walk their dogs once a day or for longer on weekends, and this kind of lifestyle may not require a high protein intake.

 Best High Protein Dog Foods

 There an increasingly broad range of dog foods marketed as “high protein.”
-Ironically many of those ranges that are marketed as high protein aren’t that high in protein after all which is why it’s important to study a formulas ingredient list and Guaranteed Analysis carefully.
+Ironically many of those ranges that are marketed as high protein aren’t that high in protein after all, which is why it’s important to study a formulas ingredient list and Guaranteed Analysis carefully.